WordpressPluginDirectory/block-bad-queries/block-bad-queries/readme.txt

 **Uninstalling**

 This plugin cleans up after itself.
-All plugin settings will be removed from your database when the plugin is uninstalled via the Plugins screen.
+All plugin settings will be removed from the WordPress database when the plugin is uninstalled via the Plugins screen.

 **Like the plugin?**